 Twi is a variety of Akan, a member of the Kwa sub-group of Niger-Congo languages.
 There are about 7 million Twi speakers, mainly in Ghana.
-Major dialects of Twi include Akuapim Twi, Fante Twi and Ashanti Twi, which are all mutually intelligible.
-Akuapim Twi was the first dialect to be used for bible translation, and became the prestige dialect as a result.
+Major dialects of Twi include Akuapem Twi and Asante Twi, which are all mutually intelligible.
+Akuapem Twi was the first dialect to be used for bible translation, and became the prestige dialect as a result.

 A cow was grazing in a field of grass.